Delivery Man (film): Production

-The film is a remake of the 2011 French-Canadian film Starbuck which was also directed by Scott; Starbuck was also the working title for the English-language production.
+The film is a shot-for-shot remake of the 2011 French-Canadian film Starbuck, which was also directed by Ken Scott; Starbuck was also the working title for the English-language production.

 Filming began in October 2012 in the Hudson Valley of New York.
 Filming then moved to New York City locales, in Brooklyn and Manhattan.
 Concerning the number of extras as the children, actor Dave Patten said, "There were ten of us who were constants on the sets so we didn’t really bond with the others who were extras.
 But the ten of us became a huge pack of friends and it was really nice.
 There are usually a lot of egos on set when it comes to a big cast which causes people not to get along but we didn’t have that issue."

 Release

-Delivery Man was released worldwide in November 2013 by Walt Disney Studios Motion Pictures through the Touchstone Pictures label, except for most international territories, where the rights are sold by Mister Smith Entertainment to other independent distributors.
-DreamWorks' financial partner, Reliance Entertainment, had released the film in India.
+Delivery Man was released worldwide in November 2013 by Walt Disney Studios Motion Pictures through the Touchstone Pictures label, except for India and most international territories, where the rights are sold by Mister Smith Entertainment to other independent distributors, including Entertainment One in the UK and Ireland.
+DreamWorks' financial partner, Reliance Entertainment released the film in India.